 Features and Requirements

-The sample set can be used in Hauptwerk version 4 and higher (incl.
+The sample set can be used in Hauptwerk version 4.2 and higher (incl.
 HW5), the Advanced version is necessary due to the size of the virtual instrument.
 Version 1.45 of the sample set published in June, 2021.

-The original compass of the manuals is 56 keys and the pedal is 30.
-No extensions are made in the virtual model.
+The original compass of the manuals is 56 keys (extended to 58 keys) and the pedal is 30 (extended to 32 keys).

 The samples are offered in 24bit/48kHz quality, multiple releases (3 levels).
 Plain wave formant (no encryption).
 The reverberation time is up to 6 seconds for the ambiental version.
 The sample set is offered in the surround (four channels) and in the wet (two channels) and in the dry (dual-mono) variants.

 Many ranks of Borstwerk, Rugwerk and Bovenwerk offer recorded tremmed samples (recorded tremulants).
 These special tremmed ranks can be identified by the word "tremmed" in the rank description.
 Load these special ranks together with the normal rank to get the correct behavior with the tremulant engaged.
 Please note: the recorded tremmed samples are available in the wet/surround variant of the sample set.
 The dry variant of the sample set does not contain any tremmed ranks.
 The dry version uses the Hauptwerk tremulant model instead.